WarheadCore/WarheadDiscord/deps/dpp/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/brainboxdotcc/DPP)
 [![D++ CI](https://github.com/brainboxdotcc/DPP/actions/workflows/ci.yml/badge.svg)](https://github.com/brainboxdotcc/DPP/actions/workflows/ci.yml)

+D++ is a lightweight and efficient library for Discord written in modern C++.
+It is designed to cover as much of the API specification as possible and to have a incredibly small memory footprint, even when caching large amounts of data.

 ### Library features:

+* Support for Discord API v10
 * Really small memory footprint
 * Efficient caching system for guilds, channels, guild members, roles, users
 * Sharding and clustering (Many shards, one process: specify the number of shards, or let the library decide)